pradeep-tiwari/java-mysql/README.md

-# java-mysql-jdbc
-A quick reference for working with MySQL Connector/J JDBC driver.
+This is a quick reference guide for Java JDBC programming with MySQL.
+Sample code files are in the src directory.
+The code samples are tested under following environment specifications:

+--> NetBeans 8.1
+--> Java 8 SDK
+--> MySQL 5.6
+--> Connector/J 5.1